SEVERE DISEASES 7 - Zeleni Sokovi Nemet

 Spelt juice—chlorophyll-rich elixir for detox

 When we talk aboutdetox drinks,spelt juice holds a special place.
-This emerald-green juice is actually the juice of young spelt wheat—made by pressing young spelt sprouts and blades before the ear and grain form.
-Cold-pressing fresh green spelt blades yields a concentrated juice packed with nutrients.
-Because of its nutrient density, it is often consumed in a small amount—a shot, typically 30–50 ml—which is enough to deliver a full spectrum of beneficial compounds.
+This emerald-green juice is actually juice from young spelt wheat—it is made by pressing young sprouts and blades of spelt before they have formed ears and grain.
+Cold pressing fresh green spelt blades yields a concentrated juice full of nutrients.
+Due to its nutrient density, it is often consumed in small quantities—a so-called shot, usually 30–50 ml, which is enough to provide a full spectrum of beneficial substances.

 What makes green spelt juice so special?

-- Exceptional nutrient density: Green spelt juice can rightfully be called a superfood.
-In one small shot (about 30 ml) you get as many vitamins, minerals, enzymes, and antioxidants as in a bowl full of assorted vegetables.
-One glass of the juice contains as many beneficial substances as 1.5 kg of fresh vegetables!
+• Exceptional nutrient density: Green spelt juice can rightly be called a superfood.
+A single small glass (about 30 ml) of this drink contains the same amount of vitamins, minerals, enzymes, and antioxidants as a bowl full of diverse vegetables.
+One glass of juice has as many beneficial substances as 1.5 kg of fresh vegetables!
 It also boasts some fascinating figures— for example, 100 ml of green spelt juice contains4 times more calcium than the same amount of cow’s milk, and about20 times more iron than spinach.
 It is also rich in vitamin C (more than an orange) and is a powerful antioxidant.
 This means that every drop of this juice literally cares for your body: it strengthens bones (calcium), blood and energy (iron, vitamin C), immunity (zinc, selenium), and much more.
 It also has a negligible number of calories (around 14 kcal per 100 g), which means it does not burden digestion.

-- Alkalizing the body: Green spelt juice is one of the most alkaline foods in nature.
-The pH of freshly pressed juice ranges around 7.5 to 8.5, which strongly neutralizes acidity in the body.
-As mentioned, diseases and inflammation develop more easily in an acidic environment.
+• Alkalizing the body: Green spelt juice is one of the most alkaline foods in nature.
+The pH of freshly squeezed juice ranges from about 7.5 to 8.5, which has a strong effect on neutralizing acidity in the body.
+We have already mentioned that diseases and inflammation develop more easily in an acidic environment.
 By consuming this juice, we create an unfavorable environment for pathogens and degenerative processes, and a favorable one for normal cellular functions.
-Detoxification becomes more effective because, in an alkaline environment, heavy metals and other toxins bind less to tissues, and enzymes work better.
-This alkaline effect of spelt juice is especially helpful if your diet contains a lot of animal proteins, coffee, or fizzy drinks—it helps restore balance.
+Detoxification becomes more efficient because in an alkaline environment, heavy metals and other toxins bind less to tissues, and enzymes work better.
+This alkaline effect of spelt juice is particularly useful if your diet contains a lot of animal proteins, coffee, or carbonated drinks—it helps establish balance.

-- Detoxification of heavy metals: One of the remarkable properties of young spelt juice (and wheatgrass in general) is its ability to assist in eliminatingheavy metals and poisons.
-It has traditionally been used in natural medicine to cleanse the blood of people exposed to heavy metals (such as lead, mercury, cadmium)—whether through the workplace, pollution, or amalgam fillings.
-Studies have noted that compounds in wheatgrass can bind to metals and help eliminate them from the body.
-Chlorophyll and chlorophyllin (its derivative) have been studied specifically for their metal-chelating effects.
-Thus, drinking spelt juice can be a natural way to detox from heavy metals, which is very important for overall health and the prevention of neurological damage caused by metals.
+• Detoxification of heavy metals: One of the remarkable properties of young spelt juice (and wheatgrass in general) is its ability to assist in eliminatingheavy metals and poisons.
+In natural medicine, it is traditionally used to cleanse the blood of individuals exposed to heavy metals (such as lead, mercury, cadmium)—whether through the work environment, pollution, or amalgam fillings.
+Studies have noted that compounds from wheatgrass can bind with metals and help expel them from the body.
+Chlorophyll and chlorophyllin (its derivative) have been specifically studied for their metal chelation effects.
+Thus, drinking spelt juice can be natural way to detox from heavy metals, which is very important for overall health and the prevention of neurological damage caused by metals.

-- Antioxidant and anticancer effects: Green spelt juice is rich in antioxidants—in addition to vitamins A, C, and E, it contains bioactive polyphenols, flavonoids, and enzymes with antioxidant activity.
-Together, they protect cells from damage and help the body eliminate carcinogenic substances.
-Scientific research suggests that compounds from wheatgrass juice can neutralize certain toxins and carcinogenic chemicals in the body.
-Furthermore, an improvement in blood counts has been observed in oncology patients who consumed it during chemotherapy – white blood cell counts increased, and therapy side effects were reduced.
-Of course, this is not a cure for cancer, but it demonstrates how powerfully it acts as a support for the body in difficult conditions.
-Generally, regular consumption of this juice can reduce the level of inflammatory markers in the body and protect DNA from free radical damage.
-Many users report improved blood counts, higher hemoglobin, better immunity, and increased energy levels after a course of drinking green juice.
+• Antioxidant and anticancer effects: Green spelt juice is rich in antioxidants—in addition to vitamins A, C, and E, it contains bioactive polyphenols, flavonoids, and enzymes with antioxidant activity.
+Together, they protect cells from damage and help the body rid itself of carcinogenic substances.
+Scientific research suggests that compounds from young wheat juice can neutralize certain toxins and carcinogenic chemicals in the body.
+Additionally, an improvement in blood counts has been observed in oncology patients who took it during chemotherapy—the number of white blood cells increased and the side effects of therapy were reduced.
+Of course, this is not a cure for cancer, but it shows how powerfully it acts as support for the body in difficult conditions.
+Generally, regular consumption of this juice can reduce the level of inflammatory markers in the body and protect DNA from damage by free radicals.
+Many users report improved blood counts, higher hemoglobin, better immunity, and energy levels after a course of drinking green juice.

-- Cell and tissue regeneration: Another fascinating effect of this juice is its support for regeneration.
-Thanks to the combination of vitamin K, chlorophyll, iron, and amino acids, it stimulates cell renewal – especially blood cells and intestinal mucosa.
-Chlorophyll stimulates the production of red blood cells (erythrocytes), which is essential for better tissue blood supply and faster nutrient transport.
-Vitamins and enzymes accelerate the healing of micro-damage to the intestinal walls, thus improving absorption.
-This allows the body to replace “worn-out” cells with new ones more quickly.
-Some authors state that this effect slows down the aging process – because the faster cells regenerate, the longer organs retain the functionality of a young organism.
+• Cell and tissue regeneration: Another fascinating effect of this juice is its support for regeneration.
+Thanks to the combination of vitamin K, chlorophyll, iron, and amino acids, it stimulates cell renewal —especially blood cells and the intestinal mucosa.
+Chlorophyll stimulates the production of red blood cells (erythrocytes), which is essential for better tissue blood flow and faster nutrient transport.
+Vitamins and enzymes accelerate the healing of micro-damage on the intestinal walls, thereby improving absorption.
+Thus, the body replaces "worn-out" cells with new ones more quickly.
+Some authors state that this effect slows down the aging process—because the faster cells are renewed, the longer organs retain the functionality of a young organism.
 It is no coincidence that green wheat juice is often called “the elixir of youth” in wellness circles.

 Immunomodulatory effect: In addition to cleansing the body, spelt juice strengthens immunity.
-The high content of antioxidants, vitamins, and minerals recharges the “batteries” of immune cells.
-White blood cells need good nutrition and an environment free of excess toxins to fight infections – and this juice provides exactly that.
-Regular consumption has been shown to reduce the frequency of colds and accelerate recovery from illness.
-Additionally, chlorophyll acts as a natural disinfectant in the blood – studies have shown the antibacterial properties of wheatgrass, even against some stubborn bacteria.
+The high content of antioxidants, vitamins, and minerals charges the "batteries" of immune cells.
+White blood cells need good nutrition and an environment without excess toxins to fight infections—and that is exactly what this juice provides.
+With regular intake, a reduction in the frequency of colds and faster recovery from illness has been observed.
+Additionally, chlorophyll acts as a natural disinfectant in the blood—tests have shown the antibacterial properties of wheatgrass, even against some stubborn bacteria.
 Therefore, this drink not only removes harmful substances but also adds beneficial elements – strengthening defenses

 Detoxification through Diet

-Green detox drinks from fruits and vegetables.
+Green detox drink made from fruits and vegetables.
 The reduction of harmful substances in the body begins with what we consume daily.
 Proper nutrition is perhaps the most important pillar of natural detoxification.
 Here's how to help your body cleanse itself through diet:

-- Focus on fresh fruits and vegetables: Increase your intake of fresh vegetables and fruits rich in vitamins, minerals, and antioxidants.
+• Focus on fresh fruits and vegetables: Increase your intake of fresh vegetables and fruits rich in vitamins, minerals, and antioxidants.
 Antioxidants (such as vitamins C, E, beta-carotene, and selenium) help neutralize free radicals and protect cells from damage caused by toxins.
-Green leafy vegetables (spinach, kale, chard), berries, citrus fruits, carrots, and beets are just some of the foods with strong detoxifying effects.
+Green leafy vegetables (spinach, kale, Swiss chard), berries, citrus fruits, carrots, and beets are just some of the foods that have a strong detox effect.
 They nourish the liver and encourage it to cleanse the blood more efficiently.

-- Fiber-rich foods: Fiber is indispensable for cleansing the body of toxins.
-Soluble and insoluble fibers act as a sponge and broom in the intestines – they absorb waste materials and aid regular bowel movements, thereby eliminating toxins from the body.
-Whole grains (such as spelt, oats, quinoa), legumes, flaxseed, nuts, fruits, and vegetables provide a sufficient amount of dietary fiber.
-In addition, fiber serves as prebiotics – food for good gut bacteria (probiotics).
-A healthy gut flora boosts immunity and prevents the proliferation of harmful microbes, while also participating in neutralizing toxins in the intestines.
-Therefore, clean intestines are the foundation of good detox.
+• Fiber-rich foods: Fiber is indispensable for cleansing the body of toxins.
+Soluble and insoluble fibers act as a sponge and broom in the intestines—they absorb waste materials and help with regular bowel movements, thereby eliminating toxins from the body.
+Whole grains (such as spelt, oats, quinoa), legumes, flaxseeds, nuts, fruits, and vegetables provide a sufficient amount of dietary fiber.
+Additionally, fibers serve as prebiotics —food for good intestinal bacteria (probiotics).
+Healthy intestinal flora strengthens immunity and prevents the multiplication of harmful microbes, but also participates in neutralizing toxins in the intestines.
+Therefore, clean intestines are the foundation of a good detox.

-- Plant-based proteins: Certain amino acid complexes have been proven to aid in detoxification, particularly by supporting liver enzymes.
-Include seeds (pumpkin, sunflower, sesame), walnuts, almonds, legumes, and grains like spelt which contain quality proteins.
+• Plant-based proteins: Certain amino acid complexes have been proven to aid in detoxification, particularly by supporting liver enzymes.
+Include seeds (pumpkin, sunflower, sesame), walnuts, almonds, legumes, and grains like spelt containing quality proteins.
 Proteins are necessary for the synthesis of glutathione, the main antioxidant in the liver responsible for neutralizing toxins.
-Plant proteins burden the body less than red meat, making them preferable during a detox period.
+Plant proteins strain the body less than red meat, making them preferable during a detox period.

-- Hydration and detox drinks: Sufficient fluid intake is the alpha and omega of detoxification.
+• Hydration and detox drinks: Sufficient fluid intake is the alpha and omega of detoxification.
 Water helps the kidneys filter blood and eliminate harmful substances through urine.
 Drink at least 6–8 glasses of water daily, evenly throughout the day.
-Even better, start your morning with a glass of lukewarm water with squeezed juice from half a lemon – this simple drink stimulates the liver and intestines as soon as you wake up.
-In addition to water, detox drinks also include herbal teas (e.g., green tea, nettle tea, or dandelion tea), as well as green juices from vegetables.
+Even better, start your morning with a glass of lukewarm water with the juice of half a lemon squeezed in—this simple drink stimulates the liver and intestines as soon as you wake up.
+In addition to water, detox drinks include herbal teas (e.g., green tea, nettle, or dandelion tea), as well as green juices from vegetables.
 A smoothie or freshly squeezed juice from cucumber, celery, ginger, parsley, and fruit can be an excellent vitamin bomb that alkalizes the body.
-Particularly noteworthy is spelt juice (wheatgrass) as a powerful detoxification elixir, which we will discuss in detail later.
-It is important to avoid carbonated drinks, alcohol, and energy drinks during a detox period, as they dehydrate the body and introduce additional toxins.
+Particularly noteworthy is spelt juice (young wheat) as a powerful detoxification elixir, which we will discuss in detail later.
+It is important to avoid carbonated juices, alcohol, and energy drinks during the detox period, as they dehydrate the body and introduce additional toxins.

-- Avoiding processed foods: While introducing beneficial foods, simultaneously reduce or eliminate those that contribute to toxic load.
-Sugar, white flour, fast food full of additives, artificial sweeteners, snacks with artificial colors and flavors – all of these provide the body with few nutrients and many chemical additives that the liver must process.
-During detoxification, focus on whole foods: freshly prepared meals from basic ingredients, instead of industrial products.
-Instead of fried foods, choose boiled, baked, or raw whenever possible.
-After just one week of lighter eating, you will notice more energy and better digestion.
+• Avoiding processed foods: While introducing beneficial foods, simultaneously reduce or eliminate those that contribute to the toxic load.
+Sugar, white flour, fast food full of additives, artificial sweeteners, snacks with artificial colors and flavors—all of these bring the body few nutrients and many chemical additives that the liver must process.
+During detoxification, focus on whole foods: freshly prepared meals from basic ingredients instead of industrial products.
+Instead of fried food, choose boiled, baked, or raw whenever possible.
+After just a week of a lighter diet, you will notice more energy and better digestion.

 Healthy Habits for Daily Detoxification

-Besides diet and herbal preparations, our lifestyle as a whole affects how many toxins remain in the body.
-The good news is that some simple habits can significantly contribute to a cleaner and healthier organism.
-Here are some habits worth adopting:
+Besides diet and herbal preparations, our lifestyle as a whole affects how many toxins are retained in the body.
+The good news is that some simple habits can significantly contribute to a cleaner and healthier body.
+Here are the habits worth adopting:

-- Drink plenty of water throughout the day: As we have already emphasized, hydration is key.
-Water literally flushes our cells from within.
-Sufficient fluid intake eases the work of the kidneys – they filter blood faster and excrete toxins through urine.
-If you don't like “plain” water, try water infused with fruit (lemon, orange, strawberry) or cucumber and mint leaves – you'll get lightly flavored, sugar-free water that's easier to drink.
-The goal is for your urine to be light yellow throughout the day – a sign of good hydration.
+• Drink plenty of water throughout the day: As we have already emphasized, hydration is key.
+Water literally flushes our cells from the inside.
+Sufficient fluid intake facilitates the work of the kidneys—they filter blood faster and expel toxins through urine.
+If you do not like "plain" water, try water infused with fruit (lemon, orange, strawberry) or cucumber and mint leaves—you will get a mildly flavored water without sugar that is easier to drink.
+The goal is for urine to be light yellow throughout the day—this is a sign of good hydration.

-- Sweat regularly (exercise or sauna): Sweating is a natural detox mechanism through the skin.
+• Sweat regularly (exercise or sauna): Sweating is a natural detox mechanism through the skin.
 Physical activity that makes you sweat at least a few times a week will help the body expel some toxins through sweat.
-Whether it's an intense walk, running, cycling, or aerobics – it's important to get your blood pumping.
+Whether it is a brisk walk, running, cycling, or aerobics—it is important to get the blood pumping.
 In addition to eliminating toxins, sweating opens pores, cleanses the skin, and improves circulation.
-If you have access to a sauna (Finnish or infrared), it's an excellent way to sweat in controlled conditions.
-Just remember to replenish fluids after sweating and consume electrolytes (natural lemonade with a little honey and a pinch of sea salt is a good choice).
+If you have access to a sauna (Finnish or infrared), it is an excellent way to sweat in controlled conditions.
+Just remember to replenish fluids after sweating and intake electrolytes (natural lemonade with a little honey and a pinch of sea salt is a good choice).

-- Proper and deep breathing: Our breathing is another pathway for toxin elimination – we release carbon dioxide and volatile toxins through exhalation.
+• Proper and deep breathing: Our breathing is another path for eliminating toxins—by exhaling, we release carbon dioxide, but also volatile toxins.
 However, many of us breathe shallowly.
-Practicing deep breathing (so-called diaphragmatic breathing) for a few minutes a day helps better tissue oxygenation and more efficient release of carbon dioxide.
-Try the 4-7-8 technique: inhale through your nose counting to 4, hold your breath counting to 7, then exhale through your mouth counting to 8.
+Practicing deep breathing (so-called diaphragmatic breathing) for a few minutes a day helps with better tissue oxygenation and more efficient release of carbon dioxide.
+Try the 4-7-8 technique: inhale through the nose for a count of 4, hold your breath for a count of 7, and exhale through the mouth for a count of 8.
 This exercise calms the nervous system and promotes lung detoxification.
-Also, try to spend time in fresh air – a walk in the park, outside the city, or by the river brings clean oxygen and helps the lungs to “air out.”
+Also, try to spend time in the fresh air—walking in a park, outside the city, or by a river brings clean oxygen and helps the lungs "air out."

-- Quality sleep: While we sleep, our body regenerates.
+• Quality sleep: While we sleep, our body regenerates.
 The liver is particularly active at night (between 11 PM and 2 AM, according to traditional Chinese medicine) in the detoxification process.
-Deep sleep enables optimal production of hormones like melatonin and growth hormone, which support cell repair.
-Some studies suggest that during sleep, the brain more actively removes harmful metabolites – the so-called glymphatic system of the brain “flushes” with cerebrospinal fluid, removing toxins from the brain.
+Deep sleep allows for optimal production of hormones like melatonin and growth hormone, which aid in cell repair.
+Some studies suggest that during sleep, the brain more actively removes harmful metabolites—the so-called glymphatic system of the brain is "flushed" with cerebrospinal fluid, removing toxins from the brain.
 Therefore, do not underestimate the power of sleep for detox!
 Try to go to bed before midnight and sleep for 7-8 hours.
-Turn off screens an hour before bedtime and relax with a warm bath or chamomile tea – better quality sleep also means better quality detox.
+Turn off screens an hour before bed and relax with a warm bath or chamomile tea—better quality sleep means better quality detox.

-- Reduce stress: Chronic stress itself creates chaos in the body – it elevates stress hormones (cortisol, adrenaline) which can interfere with digestion, slow down detoxification, and increase inflammatory processes.
-Furthermore, under stress, we often reach for unhealthy foods, alcohol, or cigarettes, thereby introducing additional toxins.
+• Reduce stress: Chronic stress itself creates chaos in the body—it raises stress hormones (cortisol, adrenaline) which can interfere with digestion, slow down detoxification, and increase inflammatory processes.
+Furthermore, under stress, we often reach for unhealthy food, alcohol, or cigarettes, thereby introducing additional toxins.
 As part of detoxification, pay attention to mental detox as well.
-Introduce relaxation techniques such as meditation, yoga, nature walks, or keeping a gratitude journal.
+Introduce relaxation techniques such as meditation, yoga, walking in nature, or keeping a gratitude journal.
 Even 15 minutes a day of a calm routine can significantly lower stress levels.
-A calmer body and mind will perform all functions better, including the elimination of toxins.
+A calmer body and mind will perform all functions better, including the release of toxins.

-- Eliminate bad habits (as much as possible): This is an ideal opportunity to reduce or quit smoking – tobacco smoke introduces hundreds of toxic substances, heavy metals, and tar into the lungs.
-Also, limit alcohol intake to a minimum; alcohol burdens the liver the most.
-During detoxification, try to completely eliminate alcohol, at least for a while, to allow the liver to rest and regenerate.
-Replace coffee with green tea or matcha, and carbonated drinks with citrus-infused water.
-The point is to reduce the external influx of toxins as much as possible, while you focus on eliminating existing ones.
+• Eliminate bad habits (as much as possible): This is an ideal opportunity to reduce or quit smoking—tobacco smoke introduces hundreds of toxic substances, heavy metals, and tar into the lungs.
+Also, limit alcohol intake to a minimum; alcohol places the greatest strain on the liver.
+During detoxification, try to eliminate alcohol completely, at least for a while, to allow the liver to rest and regenerate.
+Replace coffee with green tea or matcha, and replace carbonated juices with citrus-infused water.
+The point is that reduce the external influx of toxins as much as possible, while you focus on eliminating existing ones.

-- Be physically active daily: You don't have to go to the gym every day, but try to engage in some activity – climbing stairs, stretching, a 30-minute walk, or gardening.
-Physical activity accelerates circulation and metabolism, which directly contributes to faster “cleansing” of the body.
-Blood passes through the kidneys and liver more quickly when we move, and the lymphatic system (which has no pump of its own) is activated by muscle contractions, so lymph is filtered more efficiently.
+• Be physically active daily: You do not have to go to the gym every day, but try to have some form of activity—climbing stairs, stretching, a 30-minute walk, or gardening.
+Physical activity accelerates circulation and metabolism, which directly contributes to faster "cleansing" of the body.
+Blood passes through the kidneys and liver faster when we move, and the lymphatic system (which does not have its own pump) is activated by muscle contraction, allowing lymph to be filtered more efficiently.
 Therefore, movement is detox!
-Find activities you enjoy – dancing in the living room counts too – and make them part of your routine.
+Find activities that you enjoy—dancing in the living room also counts—and make them part of your routine.

-- Dry brushing and massage: The skin is a detoxification organ, and we can help it externally.
+• Dry brushing and massage: The skin is a detoxification organ, and we can help it from the outside.
 Dry brushing the skin with a soft brush stimulates circulation and lymphatic drainage.
-Movements should be directed towards the heart (from feet upwards, from hands towards shoulders) and help remove dead cells, open pores, and stimulate lymph flow.
-Afterward, shower with alternating warm and cold water – alternating temperature stimulation further accelerates circulation.
-Also, occasionally treat yourself to a massage (or self-massage) to relax muscles and improve blood and lymph flow.
-These spa methods are not a luxury, but useful techniques for detox and relaxation.
+Movements are made toward the heart (from the feet upward, from the hands toward the shoulders) and help remove dead cells, open pores, and move lymph.
+Afterward, take a shower alternating between warm and cold water—alternating temperature stimulation further accelerates circulation.
+Also, occasionally treat yourself to a massage (or massage yourself) to relax muscles and improve blood and lymph flow.
+These spa methods are not a luxury, but useful techniques in the service of detox and relaxation.

 Introducing these habits gradually, step by step, will bring lasting benefits to your health.
-You don't have to implement them all at once – choose two or three that are most feasible for you right away (e.g., drinking water, a 20-minute walk daily, nettle tea instead of soda) and persevere for a few weeks.
+You do not have to apply them all at once—choose two or three that are most feasible for you immediately (e.g., drinking water, a 20-minute walk daily, nettle tea instead of carbonated juice) and persist for a few weeks.
 You will already notice a difference.
 Then add the next habit.
 Detoxification is a process, not an event – by building these healthy routines, you will ensure that your body continuously cleanses itself and that toxins do not accumulate within it.

 The Path to Vitality Through Natural Detoxification

 Body Detoxification naturally is not a one-time event, but an investment in long-term health.
-By understanding the importance of detox, recognizing the body's signals, and applying the described methods – from a diet rich in antioxidants and fiber, through medicinal herbs, to powerful elixirs like spelt juice – we can significantly improve our well-being.
-The point is balance and consistency: small steps to big changes.
+By understanding the importance of detox, recognizing the body's signals, and applying the described methods – from a diet rich in antioxidants and fiber, through medicinal herbs, to powerful elixirs like spelt juice —we can significantly improve our well-being.
+The point is in balance and consistency: small steps toward big changes.

-To begin, choose a couple of habits and foods you will introduce this week.
+To start, choose a few habits and foods to introduce this very week.
 Perhaps it will be a glass of lukewarm water with lemon every morning, an extra portion of vegetables with lunch, or a 20-minute walk after work instead of watching TV.
-You can also try spelt juice from our offer as a practical detox drink that will ease your path to a healthier life.
-It is important to listen to your body and enjoy the process – because detoxification is not a punishment, but a gift to yourself.
+You can also try spelt juice from our offer as a practical detox drink that will facilitate your path to a healthier life.
+It is important to listen to your body and enjoy the process—because detoxification is not a punishment, but a gift to yourself.

 Remember, our body is wonderfully designed to self-renew and cleanse, only if we provide it with the right conditions.
 Natural detoxification does exactly that – it creates conditions in which our cells can shine in full glory.
 When we remove “toxic waste” from the body and nourish it with quality fuel, we gain more energy, better mood, stronger immunity, and slower aging.
 This is the elixir of vitality that we all strive for.

-Natural Body Detoxification is a path to a life filled with energy and balance.
-Embark on this journey and discover a new, more radiant version of yourself!
+Natural Body Detoxification is the path to a life filled with energy and balance.
+Embark on that path and discover a new, more radiant version of yourself!